 Creating a dynamic, user-friendly interface for your React application can be a challenging task.
-One of the most important aspects of any application is the ability of users to easily create and edit content.
+One of the most important aspects of many modern web applications is the ability for users to easily create and edit text content.
 That's where a WYSIWYG (What You See Is What You Get) editor comes in.
-A WYSIWYG editor provides a rich text-editing experience for users, allowing them to easily format text, add images and links, and more.
+A WYSIWYG text editor provides a rich text-editing experience for users, allowing them to easily format text, add images and links with embedded media, and more.
+Rich text editors are important for any blog post that wants to display more than plain text.

-In this article, you will learn how to build a WYSIWYG editor for your React application.
-With this, you can go as far as creating something like Google Docs for your application.
+In this article, you will learn how to build a React WYSIWYG editor for your application.
+We'll build a React rich text editor so that users can edit content in a friendly and approachable way.
 If you are trying to build a blog, you will not need to touch the code when you want to publish an article.
 Here, we will build a note application that stores its data on the local storage and then displays the created notes.

 Introduction to CKEditor 5

+For our example, we'll be using CKEditor 5 to speed up the process of making a WYSIWYG editor.
 CKEditor 5 is a JavaScript-based rich text editor that provides a user-friendly interface for creating and editing content.
 It is designed to be easily integrated into web applications and can be customized to suit the specific needs of a project.
-CKEditor 5 offers a wide range of features, such as text formatting, media embedding, undo/redo, and more.
+CKEditor 5 offers a wide range of features, such as text formatting, embedded media, undo/redo, and more.
 It also supports a variety of languages and can be used on both desktop and mobile devices.
 It's an open-source project that can be easily integrated into your web application and customized according to your needs.
+It's the perfect starting point for making a rich text editor.

 Features of CKEditor 5

-CKEditor 5 has a variety of features that make it a powerful and versatile text editor.
-Here are some of the main features:
+CKEditor 5 has a number of incredible features that make it a powerful and versatile rich text editor.
+Let's take a quick look at some of the most helpful features for users and developers.

-- Customizable interface: CKEditor 5 has a customizable interface that can be tailored to the specific needs of a project.
+CKEditor 5 has a customizable interface that can be tailored to the specific needs of a project.
+Not every rich text editor should feel the same, so it's a nice bonus that you can customize the appearance for your application's needs and style.

-- Collaboration: CKEditor 5 has a built-in collaboration feature, allowing multiple users to work on the same document in real time.
+CKEditor 5 has a built-in collaboration feature, allowing multiple users to work on the same document in real-time.
+You don't have to leverage this, but it's a great head start on a really complicated (and useful!) feature set.

-- Plugins and add-ons: CKEditor 5 has a wide range of available plugins and add-ons, which can be used to extend its functionality.
+CKEditor 5 has a wide range of available plugins and add-ons, which can be used to extend its functionality.
+Features like notifications, dialogs, or even integrations with other text platforms like Google Docs can all be expedited with publicly available plugins.

-- Multilanguage support: CKEditor 5 supports a variety of languages, making it easy to use for users around the world.
+CKEditor 5 supports a variety of languages, making it easy for users around the world to use your application.
+This is important for every application, even those that don't have a large international user base.

-- Mobile support: CKEditor 5 is fully responsive and can be used on both desktop and mobile devices.
+CKEditor 5 is fully responsive and can be used cross-platform on both desktop and mobile devices.
+You won't have to make changes to the rich text editor to support different screen sizes!

-This code is a React component called "App" that creates a simple note-taking application.
-The component uses the CKEditor library to provide a rich text editor for users to create and edit notes, and it stores the notes in the browser's local storage so that they persist even if the user closes the application or refreshes the page.
+Let's dive right in and make a sample app to demonstrate!
+We'll make a React CKEditor component called "App" that acts as a simple note-taking application.
+The component will use the CKEditor library to provide a rich text editor for users to create and edit notes.
+It will also store the notes in the browser's local storage so that they persist even if the user closes the application or refreshes the page.

 Start by creating a new project using create-react-app